montilab/pipeliner/docs/source/_build/html/_sources/extending-pipelines.rst.txt

   These are required arguments such as input data handled interally by the pipeline.

 **Line 22**
   These are code injections - typically one-liner cleanup commands - that can be injected after the main script of a template.
-For example, the output of featureCounts is a samples x genes matrix and the user may want to try sorting rows by gene names.
+For example, the output of featureCounts is a `genes x samples` matrix and the user may want to try sorting rows by gene names.
 Setting ``params.feature_counts.ainj`` to ``"sort -n -k1,1 counts.raw.txt > counts.raw.txt;"`` would accomplish such a task.

 After parameterization, the final result would look something like this: